HabchiSarra/SmellDetector/README.md

 * **Hashmap Usage (_HMU_)**: the usage of HashMap is inadvisable when managing small sets in Android.
 Using Hashmaps entails the auto-boxing process where primitive types are converted into generic objects.
 The issue is that generic objects are much larger than primitive types, 16 and 4 bytes, respectively.
-Therefore, the framework recommends using the SparseArray data structure that is more memory-efficient.
+Therefore, the framework recommends using the SparseArray data structure, which is more memory-efficient.

 * **UI Overdraw (_UIO_)**: a UI Overdraw is a situation where a pixel of the screen is drawn many times in the same frame.
 This happens when the UI design consists of unneeded overlapping layers, _e.g.,_ hidden backgrounds.